jkroso/result-co/Readme.md

 # result-co

   Turn a generator function back into a normal one but where any `yield`ed values are awaited before continuing.
-Promises, thunks, etc.. get you closer to blocking symantics but often the syntax they require obscures that.
+Promises, thunks, etc.. get you closer to blocking semantics but often the syntax they require obscures that.
 This can help get your syntax a little closer to the blocking version too.

 ## Installation